• Skip to primary navigation

 Before proceeding with the circuit details it should be noted that the following proposed design is not isolated from mains and therefore is extremely dangerous to touch, and it has not been verified practically.
 Build it only if you personally feel sure about the design.

 Moving on, the given 1 watt LED emergency light circuit using Li-Ion cell looks quite a straightforward design.
-Let's learn the functioning with the following points.
+I have explained the functioning with the following points.

 It's basically a regulated transformerless power supply circuit which can also be used as a 1 watt LED driver circuit.